 So the answer is simple ditch the carbs, enjoy fats and protein and eat real food.
 No fads, no gimmicks, no magic powders simply good, tasty, satisfying real food.
 And yes you can throw some exercise into the mix as well but the exercise won't make you lose weight; it will keep you fit and will tone what you've got but it's what you put into your body that will make the biggest changes.

-I have been eating this way for almost 3 years.
-I complete a set of body weight exercises most days.
+I have been eating this way for over 3 years.
+I might do some body weight exercises at home when I'm in the mood and I try and get to a local gym a couple of times a week (we go as a family which is great fun).
 I dropped from a size 12 (UK) to a size 8 (UK) and have stayed that way.
-Yes my weight fluctuates every now and then but it stays pretty consistent.
+Yes my weight fluctuates every now and then but it stays pretty constant.
 While changing the way you have eaten all your life can be daunting and a challenge I have found it really straight forward to stick to; there's no portion control or calorie counting it's simply finding the right food, eating it and enjoying it.

 If you want to make a change, feel good about how you look and at the same time improve your health and well being then give this lifestyle a try.
 I did, it worked and I'm staying this way!